semantifyit/instant-annotator/README.md

 <<<<<<< HEAD
 :ry0lz3ZVf1G

-It is furthermore possible to customize the box with the help of a few html data attributes:
+It is furthermore possible to customize the box with the help of a few HTML data attributes:

 required: (one of)